yearn/yearn-devdocs/docs/getting-started/products/yprisma/farming.md

 The roughly 280,000 yPRISMA tokens minted from Yearn's airdrop claim will be distributed across two simple staking contracts: yCRV and yPRISMA LPs.

-If you are a user in the yCRV ecosystem, you may choose to migrate your position by withdrawing to vanilla yCRV and depositing it into the new staking contract on https://yprisma.yearn.fi to earn yPRISMA rewards.
+If you are a user in the yCRV ecosystem, you may migrate your position by withdrawing to vanilla yCRV and depositing it into the new staking contract on https://yprisma.yearn.fi to earn yPRISMA rewards.

 ## What do I do with yPRISMA?